 The Way Back is inspired by an incredible true story of seven prisoners from very different backgrounds who try to escape from a Siberian prison in winter.

-Encounters At The End Of The World is an incredibly beautiful and funny movie about the people and animals who live in Antarctica.
+Encounters At The End Of The World is an incredibly beautiful and funny travel film about the people and animals who live in Antarctica.

-The Bucket List is sentimental, predictable and yet a very heart-warming story that will inspire you to tick off your bucket list sooner rather than later.
+The Bucket List is sentimental, predictable, and yet a very heart-warming story that will inspire you to tick off your bucket list sooner rather than later.

 Filmed in various locations in India, China, Egypt, Tanzania, France, and the U.S., this movie will definitely give you some new ideas for the next trips.

 So, this is a list of some of my top travel films and favorite movies about travel.
 Have you seen any of these films?
 Which one is your favorite travel movie of all time?